WebediaGaming/react-nexus/README.md

 React on Rails is your way into production-ready React apps.
-Embracing the core principles of React, React on Rails provides you with all you need to start making you React-powered, full stack JS WebApp, that actually does actual things in actualy browsers of actual visitors, served by actual servers crawled by actual spiders.
+Embracing the core principles of React, React on Rails provides you with all you need to start making you React-powered, full stack JS WebApp, that actually does actual things in actual browsers of actual visitors, served by actual servers crawled by actual spiders.
 Not your grandma's WebApp.

 Installation & Usage